 The AAA Advisory Council meets on the second Tuesday of the odd months, (January, March, May, July, September, and November).
 Meetings begin at 9:30 a.m., and are held at the Northampton County Human Services Building, 2801 Emrick Blvd, Bethlehem, PA 18020.
 The exception is the November meeting, which begins at 10:00 a.m. at Gracedale, in Nazareth.

-The Northampton County Area Agency on Aging has been an active participant in the Lehigh Valley Alliance on Aging since its' formation in 2001 as a community-building partnership of The United Way of the Greater Lehigh Valley.
-We are pleased to provide a link to the Alliance's website, which provides an excellent directory of sources of information and services, and access to Benefits Checkup, an extremely useful and popular computer program for determining if an older adult is receiving all benefits for which they may be eligible.
-It's free and confidential.
-Give it a try!
+The Northampton County Area Agency on Aging has been an active participant in the United Way Alliance on Aging since its' formation in 2001 as a community-building partnership of The United Way of the Greater Lehigh Valley.
+We are pleased to provide a link to the Alliance's website, which provides an excellent directory of sources of information and services.

 SENIOR CENTERS PROVIDE MANY SERVICES

 - Hot Meals